 Our Economy, Transport and Environment department has an environmental management system that is certified to the internationally recognised standard BS EN ISO 14001.
-We are committed to putting the principles of sustainable development into action in everything we do in line with the county council's environment policy.
+We are committed to putting the principles of sustainable development into action in everything we do in line with our environment policy.

 The department promotes the council's commitment to continual environmental improvement, the prevention of pollution and compliance with relevant environmental legislation and voluntary obligations through the implementation and review of our Environment Management System (EMS).

 The EMS provides a structured way of controlling the environmental impacts of delivering our services and helping to ensure that we conform to our corporate environment policy.
 It enables the department to set out its environmental priorities with agreed roles and responsibilities, which are supported by measurable objectives and targets within an overall programme.